 There are a few reasons an organization would pursue this initiative, including:

 - Contractual Obligations: A number of today’s Department of Defense contracts include terms and conditions requiring the delivery of 3D models with PMI.
 For some, their pursuit of this initiative is primarily driven by contractual obligation.

 - Reducing Efforts to Create and Amend Design Documentation: Theoretically, embedding PMI onto a 3D model should take less time than detailing a complete 2D engineering drawing, promising some benefit from this initiative.
 Furthermore, 3D models with PMI is often clearer in communicating manufacturing intent, allowing engineers to avoid the creation of amending documentation to clarify 2D engineering drawings.
 Findings from Lifecycle Insights’ The Model-Based Enterprise Research Report validated this claim.

 - MBD Initiatives ≠ Paperless Initiatives: Some organizations are pursuing paperless initiatives, where documentation is delivered electronically instead of on physical, hardcopy prints.
 While an MBD initiative may also be paperless, it does not have to be paperless.
 MBD deliverables can be printed on paper and distributed in physical, hardcopy forms.

-- MBD Initiatives ≠ Drawingless Initiatives: Some organizations are pursuing drawingless initiatives, where a 3D model and PMI are delivered instead of a 2D engineering drawing.
+- MBD Initiatives ≠ Drawlingless Initiatives: Some organizations are pursuing drawing-less initiatives, where a 3D model and PMI is delivered instead of a 2D engineering drawing.
 While MBD deliverables can enable such efforts, it is not required.
 Some organizations that have pursued MBD initiatives use 3D models and PMI alongside 2D engineering drawings.